TheBrickAdmin/cert-practice-platform/ai-templates/ai-prompt-template.md

 3. Follow the existing platform's code structure exactly
 4. Include comprehensive explanations for each answer
 5. Ensure topic distribution is balanced and realistic
+6. **VERIFY ANSWER DISTRIBUTION**: Check that correct answers are evenly spread across A, B, C, D
+7. **RANDOMIZE CORRECT OPTIONS**: Avoid clustering most correct answers on option B
+8. **BALANCE VALIDATION**: Aim for roughly 25% of questions having each letter as the correct answer

 ### Example Certifications to Target:
 - AWS certifications (Solutions Architect, Developer, SysOps)